-Project Description: This project is proposed for the remediation of lead-impacted soils of approximately 120 residential properties in the Robertsdale section of the city.
+• Project Description: This project is proposed for the remediation of lead-impacted soils of approximately 120 residential properties in the Robertsdale section of the city.
 Because the USEPA and IDEM projected their cleanup of this area would not commence for many years, the city is focusing on removal of the lead-impacted soils in residential property found to be more than the residential contamination limit in a timeline that would occur sooner, benefiting residents and property owners.
 Phase 1 of the project was completed in 2021 and phase two was completed in 2022.
-Phase three is expected to be completed in 2023.
-Additional funding is requested due to the increase in prices and bids received for phases one and two.
+Phase three is expected to be completed in 2024.
+Additional funding is requested due to the increase in price and bids received for phase three.